sganti2/Collision-Averse-Efficient-Motion-Planning-Autonomous-Vehicles/README.md

 ## II.
 Simulation Setup
 ### A. Case 1
 The setup for Case 1 is representative of a single-agent roundabout scenario.
 This environment consists of one agent (primary vehicle) and one obstacle (static roundabout).
-The aim of Case 1 is to solve the OCP for a very simplified environment in order to generate the most optimal trajectory.
+The aim of Case 1 is to solve the NLP for a very simplified environment in order to generate the most optimal trajectory.

 ### B. Case 2
 The setup for Case 2 is representative of a multi-agent roundabout scenario.
 This environment consists of two agents (primary vehicle and secondary vehicle), and one obstacle (static roundabout).
-The aim of Case 2 is to slightly increase the complexity of the Case 1 OCP in order to account for multiple vehicles and produce the optimal trajectory.
+The aim of Case 2 is to slightly increase the complexity of the Case 1 NLP in order to account for multiple vehicles and produce the optimal trajectory.

 ## Appendix
 ### 1. Definitions
-OCP: Optimal Control Problem
+NLP: Non-linear Programming Problem